AlexGZhang2014/Ultra-Market/README.md

 ## Usage

 Ultra Market is an online shopping website where you can both buy and sell various items and services using a fully functional, seamless user interface that incorporates client-side JavaScript.
 To participate in this ultimate free market, you can create an account for free or simply log in using GitHub.

+To try the live demo, go to this link: https://git.heroku.com/ultramarket.git

 ## Contributing